Appci11/SaitynoLab/README.md

 to change:

-ugly routes and static class for settings (quick fixes for hosting problems)
+ugly routes and static class for settings (hosting problems, quick fix)

 infinite loading animation when admin is checking all users table (requirement for lab)